 Carole and Imad Kanaan's latest venture, Didon offers bistronomic cuisine with Lebanese accents and a fiery twist: most dishes are cooked over charcoal.
 [Read more]

-Beirut flavors and atmosphere are to be enjoyed now in Paris 11th and 19th arrondissements thanks to two L’Artisan Libanais restaurants.
-Ready to come along and enjoy a tasty and unforgettable journey?
+Discover the flavors and ambiance of Beirut in the 11th and 19th arrondissements of Paris at two L'Artisan Libanais locations.
+Ready to embark on a memorable gourmet journey?
 [Read more]

 A new restaurant has just opened its doors in the Sentier district of Paris, and it's already won us over.
 Heading up the kitchen is chef Or Bitan, who honors the flavors of the Levant, from Israel to Lebanon, via Syria, Turkey and Jordan.
 [Read more]